angzeli/pytorch-fundamentals/README.md

 - Higher-order differentiation using `create_graph=True`

 📓 Notebook:
-`notebooks/PyTorch Tutorial 3_Understanding Autograd and Computation Graphs_v1.0.ipynb`

-For "fresh" version, please go for `notebooks/PyTorch Tutorial 3_Understanding Autograd and Computation Graphs_Fresh_v1.0.ipynb`
+`notebooks/PyTorch Tutorial 3_Understanding Autograd and Computation Graphs_Fresh_v1.0.ipynb`

-📄 PDF export:
-`exports/PyTorch Tutorial 3_Understanding Autograd and Computation Graphs_v1.0.pdf`

 Additional notebooks may be added over time as the repository grows 🌱.